 Look for trees and shrubs in autumn colors that stand by the water.
 You can make the water smooth and extra reflective with a long shutter speed.
 You can do that without a tripod with the Live Photos effect Long exposure.

-4. Photograph spider webs with your iPhone in the fall
+4. Photograph spider webs with your iPhone in Fall

 Spider webs are clearly visible if it is or has been foggy.
 The droplets make the threads heavy and shine beautifully in the sunlight.
 Photograph a spider’s web from up close, so that the background becomes blurred.
 You can focus on the spider web by tapping it on your screen.
 Optionally, you can correct the exposure by swiping your finger up (lighter) or down.

-5. In the fall there is often fog and dew
+5. In Fall there is often fog and dew

 6. Light falling through the leaves in autumn

-In the fall, the sun is low at the end of the afternoon, but then the sunlight is still bright.
+In Fall, the sun is low at the end of the afternoon, but then the sunlight is still bright.
 That gives a nice yellow light, so that the colors of the leaves light up beautifully.
-By using the shadows in your composition, you can emphasize the light.
+By using the shadows in your composition (book), you can emphasize the light.
 Walk or cycle in your area and look for it.
 Photograph against the light.